nats-io/nats-server/README.md

 **Dynamic-user authentication**

 You can enable dynamic-user authentication using a NATS server configuration file, that allows you to use both multiuser-auth and token-auth.
 At the same time,  `authenticator` defines to get your permissions from another NATS server by `authenticator_hub`.
+To enable dynamic-user authentication, you need to set `dynamic_user` as true.

 ```
 dynamic_user: true

-oauth2_authenticator1 = "nats://localhost:4333"
-oauth2_authenticator2 = "nats://localhost:4222"
-oauth2_authenticator3 = "nats://localhost:4222"

 authenticator_hub = [
-  $oauth2_authenticator1
+  $oauth2_authenticator
 ]

 users = [